TABLE OF CONTENTS

 You should navigate to the Security Repots > Vulnerabilities page to get detailed analysis on the list of vulnerabilities found in the image.
 You can see detailed information on the vulnerabilities in to display modes as explained in the following sections.

+This view is designed to help you focus on the most important and urgent vulnerabilities to fix them in priority.
 All your vulnerabilities are organized in the predefined risk categories.
-In the following example of results on the image scanned in the previous section, you can find that 53 vulnerabilities found in the image, are organized as per the risk categories.
+In the following example of results on the image scanned in the previous section, you can find that 103 vulnerabilities found in the image, are organized as per the risk categories.
 One vulnerability may be listed in the multiple categories, depends on the presence of potential threats in the vulnerability.

 This view help you focus on the highest risk category, Available or Remote Exploit than low or medium severity vulnerabilities to improve security of the image.